jtesta/ssh-mitm/README.md

 The following list tracks areas to improve:

 * Support SFTP MITM'ing.
+* Print hostname, username, and password at the top of session logs.
 * Add port forwarding support.
 * Regex substitute the output of *ssh-keygen* when a user tries to check the host key hash. >:]
 * Create wrapper script that detects when user is trying to use key authentication only, and de-spoof them automatically.